mpkerr/pysudoku/README.md

 "0", "_", or ".".
 Across a line tokens must be separated by at least one space.

-Input files must match the dimension specifications matching the M and N values in sudoku.py.
+Input files must match the dimension specification values (M, N) in sudoku.py.
+Update the M value to play sudoku games of desired dimension.

 Solver
 ------